rayhanul/Fuzzing_afl/readme.md

 - compile your program using command `afl-gcc -fsanitize=address -fsanitize=undefined -o dvcp.c`
 - run command `afl-fuzz -i input -o output -m none -- ./dvcp @@` fuzzing fuzzing

-Now you should be able to see AFL fuzzing your program.
+Now you should be able to see AFL fuzzing running on your program similar to the screenshot.